bitovi/bitops/docs/index.md

 </div>
 ---------------------

-BitOps is an automated [orchestrator](docs/about.md) for deployment tools using [GitOps](https://about.gitlab.com/topics/gitops/).
+BitOps is an automated [orchestrator](about.md) for deployment tools using [GitOps](https://about.gitlab.com/topics/gitops/).

-It leverages a way to describe infrastructure for many environments and IaC tools called an [Operations Repository](docs/operations-repo-structure.md).
+It leverages a way to describe the infrastructure for many environments and IaC tools called an [Operations Repository](operations-repo-structure.md).

 ---------------------

 <div class="bitovi-row">
 <h2>Features</h2>